|Nutrition Facts (per serving)|

-Preheat oven to 325 F. In a mixing bowl or the bowl of a food processor fitted with a metal blade, combine the powdered sugar, flour, and cocoa powder.
+Preheat oven to 325 F. In a mixing bowl or the bowl of a food processor fitted with a metal blade, combine the confectioners' sugar, flour, and cocoa powder.
 Mix well with a whisk or spoon if making the cookies by hand, or pulse the food processor a couple of times.

 Cut the butter into the flour with a hand-held pastry blender or in the food processor until the mixture resembles fine crumbs.

 Pat or roll each disk of dough on an ungreased baking sheet to an 8-inch square or round shape.
 Score the dough using a pairing knife into square or rectangle shapes or wedges, but do not cut all the way through the dough.

 Cool briefly and cut the cookies along the score lines while still warm.
 Place the individual cookies on cooling racks and let cool off completely.

 - Handle shortbread dough gently, briefly, and being mindful to not overmix.

 - Heavy, flat baking sheets are best for baking cookies.
 The rims on jelly roll pans can deflect the heat, resulting in uneven baking.
 Turn rimmed baking sheets upside down.

 - Cool baking sheets before baking subsequent batches.